 Phase One of the Biosimilar Initiative occurred between May 27 and November 25, 2019.
-During this phase, patients taking originator drugs for the following indications will be switched to the biosimilar versions.
+During this phase, patients taking originator drugs for the following indications were switched to the biosimilar versions.

 |PHASE ONE: May 27, 2019 – November 25, 2019|